ccamp83/kinesis/README.md

 # kinesis
 R package to analyse kinematic trajectories of reaching and grasping movements
 =======
 This package provides a set of functions to preprocess 3D human kinematic data, such as motion capture recordings of reaching and grasping movements.
-The package has been specifically developed using positional data from readouts of an Optotrak Certus and a HTC Vive.
+The package has been specifically developed using positional data from readouts of Optotrak Certus, Optitrack (Motive), HTC Vive.

 ## Dataset format
 The kinesis package expects a dataset in long format, containing at minimum the following five columns: